 I am a wildlife conservation practitioner aspiring to bridge the science-policy-society interface.
 As a scientist, I am interested in how wild animals adapt to human-modified landscapes.
 As a practitioner I focus on ways of improving human-wildlife coexistence, informing policy decisions with evidence, and raising inclusivity and diversity in conservation.

 My work spans field research, advising in situ conservation efforts, mentorship of students undertaking field projects, interactions with policy-makers and wildlife managers, and public outreach and conservation advocacy usually in the form of blogs, web and magazine articles.
 I am affiliated with The Safina Center in New York, the Department of Zoology and Entomology at the University of the Free State in South Africa, and with the Southern Tanzania Elephant Program.

-Through a female network called 500 Women Scientists, I recently became involved in boosting women scientist's visibility and participation across society as one of the founders of Request a Woman Scientist, a global directory of women in STEM fields who wish to engage with members of the public, media and government agencies.
-I help manage this database day-to-day together with three dynamic woman scientists.
-Research-wise, I recently developed a citizen science and photography project focused on winter coat molt in the mountain goat in relation to thermal change.
+With a grassroots female network called 500 Women Scientists, I am involved in helping boost women scientists' visibility and participation across society as one of the creators of Request a Woman Scientist, a global directory of women in STEMM fields who wish to engage with members of the public, the media and government agencies.
+I help coordinate and manage this database day-to-day.
+Research-wise, I recently developed a community science and photography project focused on winter coat molt in the mountain goat in relation to thermal change.